Opencast-Moodle/documentation/README.md

 ## Meetings

-The meetings take place every second month on the first Wednesday of the month.
+The meetings take place on the first Wednesday of the month.
 The meeting is at 3pm (in Germany) in [Big Blue Button](https://opencast.blindsidenetworks.net/) (password: welcome).

 The minutes are in the [wiki](https://github.com/Opencast-Moodle/documentation/wiki/Meeting-minutes).